chaos/diod/protocol.md

 ```
 getlock tests for the existence of a POSIX record lock and has semantics similar to Linux fcntl(F_GETLK).

-As with lock, type has one of the values defined above, and start, length, and proc_id correspond to the analagous fields in struct flock passed to Linux fcntl(F_GETLK), and client_Id is an additional mechanism for uniquely identifying the lock requester and is set to the nodename by the Linux v9fs client.
+As with lock, type has one of the values defined above, and start, length, and proc_id correspond to the analogous fields in struct flock passed to Linux fcntl(F_GETLK), and client_Id is an additional mechanism for uniquely identifying the lock requester and is set to the nodename by the Linux v9fs client.

 #### link - create hard link
 ```